November 17, 2020

 Sacred Heart Church continues to be an anchor in the historic neighborhood called the Segundo Barrio and the Jesuits continue to serve and minister.
 Throughout the years, the church has served the community’s spiritual needs and reached beyond that by providing services and opportunities for individuals seeking to improve their lives.
 Along with the Jesuit community and many friends, benefactors and volunteers, the church has been able to respond to the needs of the area.
 The Social Service Center provides various weekly adult classes, Catechism classes prepare the youth to receive their sacraments, and Project Gabriel and St. Vincent de Paul help those who find themselves in crisis.

 The restoration of Sacred Heart Church is a unique, significant, and impactful project for the soon-to-be realized Segundo Barrio National Historic District, the community at large, and the state of Texas.
 The Catholic Foundation invites you to be part of this historic event.

-You can contribute with a credit card on our website or mail a check to Foundation for the Diocese of El Paso, 499 St. Matthews Street, Building G, El Paso, Texas 79907, Attn: Restore Sacred Heart Church.
+You can contribute with a credit card on our website or mail a check to Catholic Foundation, 499 St. Matthews Street, Building G, El Paso, Texas 79907, Attn: Restore Sacred Heart Church.
 For more information and to discuss other ways to give, please contact Major Gifts Officer Sofía Larkin at firstname.lastname@example.org, 915-872-8412 or directly at 915-433-2003.